nvbn/nvbn.github.io/_posts/2015-01-25-docker-nginx.md

 It works well and it's very simple, for my projects I've chosen that solution.
-But it has one drawback &ndash; for updating static we should wait 30 minutes or we should restart the nginx container.
+But it has one drawback &ndash; for updating static we should wait 30 minutes or we should restart nginx container.